Nuclear Power in Pakistan

 However, if Pakistan cannot obtain exemption for Nuclear Suppliers' Group trade sanctions in order to build more nuclear power capacity and obtain more uranium in the near future, there may be no point in proceeding with this civil Fuel Complex.

 The PAEC has responsibility for radioactive waste management.
 A Radioactive Waste Management Fund is proposed in a new policy.
 Waste Management Centres are proposed for Karachi and Chashma.

 Used fuel is currently stored at each reactor in pools.
 Longer-term dry storage at each site is proposed.
 The question of future reprocessing remains open.

 A National Repository for low- and intermediate-level wastes is due to be commissioned by 2015.

-The Pakistan Nuclear Regulatory Authority is responsible for licensing and supervision, and in respect to the Chashma reactors it works closely with China's NNSA.
+The Pakistan Nuclear Regulatory Authority (PNRA) is responsible for licensing and supervision, and regulates the safety and security of all civil nuclear materials and facilities.
+In respect to the Chashma reactors, and presumably also the Karachi Coastal Power project, it works closely with China's NNSA.
 It was formed in 2001, superseding the Pakistan Nuclear Regulatory Board (set up by PAEC) and the Directorate of Nuclear Safety and Radiation Protection.

 R&D and other activities